You are here

 Lying on your CV

 Things have a habit of rising to the surface sooner or later.
-A fabrication about your work or education record could damage your reputation in the long run.
+A fabrication of your work or education record could damage your reputation in the long run.

 Getting personal or too familiar